K-1 Fiancé Visa

 Meeting the person you want to spend the rest of your life with is an important milestone in an individual's life, but if that person happens to be a foreign national, the road to saying "I do" and starting a new life together can be particularly challenging.
 In order for a foreign citizen to legally join his or her fiancé (e) in the U.S., it will be necessary to obtain a K-1 visa.

 Navigating the U.S. immigration system on your own can quickly become complex and overwhelming without the guidance of a knowledgeable lawyer.
 The New Jersey immigration attorneys at LS&P Lawyers have many years of experience helping couples successfully complete the application process for a K-1 visa and begin the journey toward full citizenship.
-Please contact us to learn more about our services and how we may be able to help you during a free and comprehensive consultation.
+Please contact us to learn more about our services and how we may be able to help you during a comprehensive consultation.
 Call us at (844) 288-7978 or send an email using our contact form.What are the Requirements for a K-1 Visa?

 To successfully obtain a K-1 visa, you and your fiancé(e) must meet the following requirements: